SET ROLE — set the current user identifier of the current session

 role_name must be a role that the current session user is a member of.
 (If the session user is a superuser, any role can be selected.)

-RESET forms reset the current user identifier to be the current session user identifier.
+RESET ROLE sets the current user identifier to the current session user identifier.
 These forms can be executed by any user.

 Using this command, it is possible to either add privileges or restrict one's privileges.
-If the session user role has the
+If the session user role has been granted memberships

-INHERIT attribute, then it automatically has all the privileges of every role that it could
+WITH INHERIT TRUE, it automatically has all the privileges of every such role.
+In this case,

-SET ROLE drops the privileges assigned directly to the session user and instead acquires the privileges available to the named role.
+SET ROLE to drop the privileges assigned directly to the session user and instead acquire the privileges available to the named role.
 If the role was granted

 SET ROLE to a non-superuser role, they lose their superuser privileges.